 Tools, Templates, and Worked Examples

 Record assumptions and source data so you can reuse or adjust templates.
-Work through at least one full example from a past project to compare predicted versus actual costs, then refine productivity rates and markup rules in your cost templates for future accuracy.
+Work through at least one full example from a past project to compare predicted versus actual costs.
+Then refine productivity rates and markup rules in your cost templates for future accuracy.

 Frequently Asked Questions